Streamlining Token Purchases

 with an Integrated Buy Widget

-Designed an in-app widget that allows users to buy presale tokens directly from their crypto wallet — eliminating the need to switch between platforms.
-Focused on delivering a seamless, trustworthy, and conversion-optimised experience that connects the full presale journey: from discovery to purchase to claim.
+Designed an in-app widget enabling users to buy presale tokens directly from their crypto wallet.
+AI-assisted tools helped us uncover usage patterns and accelerate research, allowing the team to focus on a smooth, trustworthy, and conversion-optimised presale experience from discovery to purchase and claim.

 My Role: Design Lead / UX Designer